GaelVaroquaux/website/content/science/survey_of_ml_experimental_methods.rst

 and ICLR 2020, a few quantitative questions on their experimental procedures.

-A `technical report on arxiv <http://arxiv.org/>`_ summarizes our finding.
+A `technical report on arxiv <https://hal.archives-ouvertes.fr/hal-02447823>`_ summarizes our finding.
 It gives a simple picture of how hyper-parameters are set, how many baselines and datasets are included, or how seeds are used.
-Below, we give a very short summary, but please read (and cite) `the full report <http://arxiv.org/>`__ if you are interested.
+Below, we give a very short summary, but please read (and `cite <https://hal.archives-ouvertes.fr/hal-02447823v1/bibtex>`__) `the full report <https://hal.archives-ouvertes.fr/hal-02447823>`__ if you are interested.

 |

 **Highlights**
-The response rates were 35.6% for NeurIPS and 48.6% 334 for ICLR.
+The response rates were 35.6% for NeurIPS and 48.6% for ICLR.
 A vast majority of empirical works optimize model hyper-parameters, thought almost half of these use manual tuning and most of the automatic